ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_genes.md

 <br>

-Alternatively, instead of the providing with paths of fastq files you can provide a column with SRA ***run*** identifiers you wish to download from NCBI in the first column named sample and the second column has to be named sampleID and store the SRA ***codes***:
+Alternatively, instead of providing with paths of fastq files you can provide a column with SRA ***run*** identifiers you wish to download from NCBI in the first column named sample and the second column has to be named sampleID and store the SRA ***codes***:

 ```console